Water quality conditions associated with cattle grazing and recreation on national forest lands

 |a Dominant soil suborder identified with soil survey data .

 b Precipitation realized during the October 1, 2010 through September 30, 2011 water year.
-Values in parentheses are the percent of 30-year mean annual precipitation realized during the 2010-11 water year .
+Percentage values are the percent of 30-year mean annual precipitation realized during the 2010-11 water year .

 c Animal Unit Month.
 The dry weight mass of forage required to feed a 1000 lb. cow for a 30 day period.
 It is the standard unit by which grazing pressure is permitted on U.S. Forest Service grazing allotments.

 d Total cow-calf pairs per allotment.